 ¡Me encanta este(a)! - I love this one!

 Me gustan aquellos de allá -I like those over there

 Unfortunately, the shop or vendor may have run out of the thing you want to buy, so you are likely to hear:

 Se acabó – It’s out of stock

 This is it!
 Can you believe it?
 These few phrases accompanied with gestures (pointing fingers mostly) will enable you to buy every souvenir you need!
-However, if you prefer to be more specific about your wishes and choices, stay with me and I will tell you the Spanish word for everything you might want to buy!
+However, if you prefer to be more specific about your wishes and choices, stay with us and we'll tell you the Spanish word for everything you might want to buy!

 P.S.
-I’ll also give you a few tips on bargaining like a boss, you definitely want to know this!
+We’ll also give you a few tips on bargaining like a boss, you definitely want to know this!